SezanMert/SezanMert.github.io/_pages/teaching.md

 Undergraduate course, _Bilkent University, Electrical and Electronics Engineering Department_, 2022

-For two semesters, I have been assisting with the lab sessions.
-Also, I prepared and conducted recitation hours.
+For four semesters, I have been a teaching assistant (TA) for the Signals and Systems course.
+This term, I am working as a coordinator TA where I organize the sharing of responsibilities and create content for lab assignments.
+I am also assisting with the lab sessions.
+Furthermore, I prepared and conducted recitation hours.

 You may find the solutions that I have prepared for the recitation questions below (selected from Signals and Systems by Oppenheim and Willsky).

 * **[Recitation 1](https://drive.google.com/file/d/1Vkciy13RxBpprX6NqAPAkkUDywvKhBlx/view?usp=sharing)** - Periodicity, system properties, LTI systems